observablehq/plot/README.md

 })
 ```

+TODO Introduce the concept of quantitative vs. ordinal vs. categorical data?

 Plot supports many scale types.
 You can set the scale type explicitly via the *scale*.**type** option, but typically the scale type is inferred automatically from the associated data: strings and booleans imply an ordinal scale; dates imply a UTC scale; anything else is linear.
 Plot assumes that your data is consistently typed, so inference is based solely on the first non-null, non-undefined value.
-We recommend explicitly coercing types when loading data (*e.g.*, d3.autoType or Observable’s FileAttachment).
+We recommend explicitly coercing types when loading data (*e.g.*, with d3.autoType or Observable’s FileAttachment).
 Certain mark types also imply a scale type; for example, the [Plot.barY](#plotbarydata-options) mark implies that the *x* scale is a band scale.

 The following numeric quantitative scale types are supported:

 * *linear* - a linear scale
 * *pow* - an exponential (power) scale
-* *sqrt* - an exponential scale with *exponent* = 0.5
+* *sqrt* - an exponential scale with exponent = 0.5
 * *log* - a logarithmic (log) scale
 * *symlog* - a bi-symmetric logarithmic scale for wide-range data

 For time (temporal quantitative), two variants of a linear scale are supported:

-* *utc* - UTC time
+* *utc* - UTC time (recommended)
 * *time* - local time

 UTC is recommended over local time as charts in UTC time are guaranteed to appear consistently to all viewers whereas charts in local time will depend on the viewer’s time zone.
-(Due to limitations in JavaScript’s Date class, Plot does not yet support an explicit time zone other than UTC.)
+Due to limitations in JavaScript’s Date class, Plot does not yet support an explicit time zone other than UTC.

 For data that is ordinal (such as t-shirt sizes) or categorical (*a.k.a.* nominal, such as brands of clothing), you can specify an *ordinal* scale type.
-There are also two special types of ordinal scale, *band* and *point*, for encoding ordinal data as position; see [position scale options](#position-scale-options).
+There are special types of ordinal scale, *band* and *point*, for encoding ordinal data as position; see [position scale options](#position-scale-options).

 You can disable a scale using the *identity* scale type.
-Identity scales are useful to opt-out of a scale, for example if you wish to return literal colors or pixel positions within a mark channel rather than relying on a scale to convert abstract values into visual values.
+Identity scales are useful to “opt-out” of a scale, for example if you wish to return literal colors or pixel positions within a mark channel rather than relying on a scale to convert abstract values into visual values.
 In the case of position scales (*x* and *y*), the *identity* scale type is still a quantitative scale and may produce an axis, but unlike a linear scale, the domain and range are fixed based on the chart’s dimensions (representing pixels) and may not be configured.

 Scales’ domains are typically automatically inferred from associated data, while scales’ ranges similarly have suitable automatic defaults based on the chart dimensions.
 However, you can set the domain and range explicitly using the following options.